eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/tools.md

     ControlPersist 1h
 ```

-Next, in Visual Studio Code, download the _Remote - SSH_ extension.
-Under the extension settings, check the option to _Lockfiles in Tmp_.
-Open Command Palette and select the option _Connect Current Window to Host..._ and choose `caen`.
+Next, under the extension settings for _Remote - SSH_, check the option to _Lockfiles in Tmp_.

+Open Command Palette, select the option _Connect Current Window to Host..._ and choose `caen`.
 After entering your CAEN password and Duo authorization, you should now be able to edit your files directly on CAEN with Visual Studio Code as a text editor.

 <div class="primer-spec-callout info" markdown="1">
-_**Pro tip:**_ If you were able to successfully connect to CAEN once, but it fails the next time you try to connect, try killing the connection first and wait for the log notification to confirm that it was killed.
+_**Pro tip:**_ If you were able to successfully connect to CAEN once, but it fails the next time you try to connect, try killing the connection first and waiting for the log notification to confirm that it was killed.
 To do so, open Command Palette and select the option _Remote - SSH: Kill VS Code Server on Host_.
 Alternatively, ssh into CAEN and remove the `.vscode` directory with `rm -rf .vscode`.
 </div>

 ## Windows Users